logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 ![Explicit field mapping in Logz.io](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-mapping/kibana-field-mapping.png)

 ##### Contact support to request a custom configuration

-Leading wildcards can be enabled for specific fields upon request.

 If the above solutions do not satisfy your needs, please <a href="mailto:help@logz.io?subject=Requesting querying assistance &body= Hi!
 Please be in touch regarding leading wildcard support for specific fields.
 Thanks!">contact support</a> to request a customized solution.